Area Of Base Of A Rectangular Prism

 Educational Innovations

 The teaching of geometry and spatial reasoning is also evolving.
-Interactive simulations and virtual reality (VR) tools are being used to help students better understand the concept of the area of the base.
+Think about it: interactive simulations and virtual reality (VR) tools are being used to help students better understand the concept of the area of the base.
 These technologies provide immersive learning experiences, allowing students to visualize and manipulate 3D shapes, making learning more engaging and effective.

 Educational platforms now offer dynamic exercises where students can change the dimensions of a rectangular prism and instantly see how the base area changes, fostering a deeper understanding of the concept.